April 17, 2016

 The first and foremost factor you need to look after is to address all internet security threats that your startup is facing.
 Implementing a strong, military-grade encryption and firewall mechanism is a good option to use.

 Encryption helps safeguard a startup’s online data traffic from the unwanted clutches of cyber criminals and online hackers.
 It also protects sensitive personal information of the employees working at the startup.
 The firewall on the other hand, helps protect a system against threatening viruses, which may otherwise cripple down the speed and performance of the computer systems installed within the startup, and smart devices being used by the employees.
+VPNs are a great way to do this – we particularly like PureVPN or TorGuard.

 2. Write a Security Policy